raspberrypilearning/python-web-server-with-flask/en/step_1.md

 title: Installing Flask
 ---

-`Flask` should be pre-installed as part of Raspberry Pi OS, but you can also install it with the command
+`Flask` should be pre-installed as part of Raspberry Pi OS, so you shouldn't need to do anything.

+You can install it manually with the command:

 --- code ---
 ---